Young Filmmakers Camp

 - Essays must be submitted with the registration form

-Scholarship application deadline has ended; scholarship recipients will be announced on Wednesday, May 14 so that those who do not qualify can still receive the discounted early bird rate!
+Scholarship application deadline is end of day Friday, May 10, 2019; scholarship recipients will be announced on Wednesday, May 22, 2019 so that those who do not qualify can still receive the discounted early bird rate!